lcdonaldson/rn-manager/README.md

 # rn-manager

-This comes from a tutorial on udemy.
+The idea for this project comes from a tutorial on udemy and I have modified it a little bit.

 While the development can and will change as it unfolds, The plan at this time is to use the following: